Sriram94/rmmarl/README.md

 python overcooked_training.py
 ```

+## Note

+This is research code and will not be actively maintained.
+Please send an email to ***sriramsubramanian@cunet.carleton.ca*** for questions or comments.

 ## Code Citations

 We would like to cite [Playground](https://github.com/MultiAgentLearning/playground) for code providing the environments used in the Pommerman experiments.